donald-macritchie/holiday-cottages/README.md

         - Categorize key peices of information for the user to be aware of.
     - Booking
         - Assigns the user to the cottage id.
         - Assigns the selected dates to be assigned to the selected cottage id.
     - Host Details
-        - Allow host to enter contact detaisl to be displayed.
+        - Allow host to enter contact details to be displayed.
     - Things to do
-        - Stores a collection of local visitor attraction formthe local area to be displayed.
+        - Stores a collection of local visitor attraction from the local area to be displayed.

 ### Design

 - Colour Scheme
     - The main colour scheme is a mixture of moss green and off-white
-    - Different opacities have been used throughout the site to give, typically when used on top of background images to still allow the image to be seen.
+    - Different opacities have been used throughout the site, typically when used on top of background images to still allow the image to be seen.

 - Images
     - Images are a vital part of the site.
     - Property images play a huge part for the user to be able to view the cottage and get a sense not only where they will be staying but also get a general feel of the area they are in.
-    - A variety of landscape images of the surrounding area have been used with in the property images galleries but mainly used in backfround images.
+    - A variety of landscape images of the surrounding area have been used within the property images galleries but mainly used in backfround images.
 This helps the user understand the local environment and gives a sense of how rural the location is.

 - Fonts
     - The majority of the fonts throughout the site are Roboto which provides clean reading and conveys the most important information very clearly.
 The "Sail" font has been used throughout logos and hero images to give a feeling of rusticness.